Microcredential Programs

 Students who earn a Microcredential in Organizational Financial Analysis can apply basic finance skills to assist in making business decisions, they will also be equipped to assist in the development of a business plan.

-Other skills gained include appreciation of the organizational structure of a business, understanding of basic accounting & finance principles, and basic evaluation of financial statements.
+Other skills gained include an appreciation of the organizational structure of a business, an understanding of basic accounting and finance principles, and a basic evaluation of financial statements.

-Students who earn a Microcredential in Organizational Leadership will be equipped to offer basic assistance in the development of a business plan, and apply theory and reality-based leadership skills.
+Students who earn a Microcredential in Organizational Leadership will be equipped to offer basic assistance in developing a business plan and apply theory and reality-based leadership skills.

 After completion, students will also demonstrate the development of personal skills vital to organizational leadership, critical thinking, and time management skills.